 The course provides students with an opportunity to combine studies within the very wide range of disciplines in the humanities, social sciences and communications in combination with studies in a number of areas of science.
 In the arts component of the course, students are encouraged to grasp the opportunity to develop their imaginations and gain a broad understanding of the new ideas and values with which they will be challenged, so that they may become flexible, well-informed graduates who are sophisticated communicators and analytical thinkers.
 The science component aims to provide a broad, general science education with an emphasis on generic skills, which include numeracy, data analysis and presentation skills, and the capacity to work in teams.
 Graduates will also have specialist training in at least one science and one arts discipline, in preparation for honours and postgraduate study, or for employment in any of the traditional or emerging careers for arts graduates or scientists.

-The course comprises minor and major sequences in different areas of study in both arts and science, along with a specified number of electives from each faculty.
+The course consists of a combination of minor and major sequences in different areas of study in arts and a major sequence and elective units in science, along with science core units and a specified number of electives from each faculty.

 Students in this course cannot take units from faculties other than the Faculty of Arts and Faculty of Science.

 Students must complete 192 credit points - 96 credit points of arts units and 96 credit points of science units including all of the following:

 (1.)
 96 credit points of arts units, including: